 Given that shields are one of only two types of armour an octopode can use, many players will want to wear a shield, regardless of starting background.
 All the standard shield advice applies.
 For instance, if you begin as a fighter, you may want to consider downsizing your shield for a buckler until your shields skill has reached a higher level, in order to maintain a higher attack speed.

 By playing as a transmuter, you can get around many of the limitations of playing an octopode.
 In Spider Form, for example, you can have an excellent EV score, making up for your almost non-existent base defenses, while Ice Form is a cheap and easy way to bring your AC up considerably.
 Fortunately, all available transmutations allow you to make use of all your jewellery.
 As many transmutations blend all other equipment into the body, octopodes have a real advantage when playing as transmuters; all resistances and stat-improvements stay with you throughout the game.
+Statue Form should be your end goal, giving you AC on par with well-armoured characters.
+Cheibriados can assist with casting and fighting in the already sluggish statue form.

 The octopode may have been loosely based upon the pacific northwest tree octopus (Octopus paxarbolis).